MattLangers/Examples/README.md

   * Use  [Nunit.Framework.ValuesAttribute](/Database.Tests/Enums/MapEnumToEnum/MapProductToProductType/EnsureAllProductsAreMapped.Tests.cs#L11) to allow a test to scale with the Enum we are testing - protection if a new enum value is added and the engineer doesn't see the need to extend mapping logic.
 * Middleware: Exception handling to capture any exceptions that bubble up to the route of the API
 * Github pipelines for Continuous integration / deployment
-* IaC: Terraform files to create cloud resources for this project
+* IaC: [Terraform files](/IaC/) to create cloud resources for this project
+* CICD: [GitHub action files](/.github/workflows/) to manage continuous integration, creation of resources in azure (on-demand) & deployment of artifacts, run & persist postman integration tests, and the final step  to teardown azure resources.
+  * [FIle](.github/workflows/main.pr.yml) to orchestrate actions when a pull-request is submitted.
+  * [FIle](.github/workflows/main.yml) to orchestrate actions when a branch is merged into main.
 * Postman Requests with tests checking:
   * status code
   * Content-type is JSON
   * Schema
+  * Search functionality
+* SvelteKit UI
+  * I have been keeping an eye on SvelteKit for a while and I wanted to try out the framework.
+I'm not a frontend expert, but I know enough to dabble.

 ## Honest appraisal